Resources & FAQ for Emerald Ash Borer in Oregon

 I saw a shiny green beetle!
 Is it EAB?

 Not every shiny green beetle is EAB - thank goodness!
 The species most commonly confused with EAB is the golden buprestid, an native wood-boring insect that is an important part of the Douglas fir life cycle.
 The feeding larvae break down dead and dying trees, and adult beetles create entry points for important fungal species to further decompose and return carbon and nutrients to the soil.
 A golden buprestid is larger and wider than EAB and has conspicuous coppery wing margins.
 When in doubt, collect a specimen to have it positively identified by a specialist.
+If you are able to collect a specimen, contact ODA’s Insect Pest Prevention and Management office for assistance with identification.

 I'm SURE I saw an EAB - what now?

-Photograph the insect, note its location, and submit it to the Oregon Online Invasive Species Hotline, where experts will evaluate the image and positively identify the species.
+Photograph the insect, note its location, and submit it to the Oregon Online Invasive Species Hotline, where volunteer experts will evaluate the image and positively identify the species.
 Browsing existing reports is a great way to familiarize yourself with identified look-alikes.

 Not every shiny green beetle is EAB - thank goodness!
 The species most commonly confused with EAB is the golden buprestid, an native wood-boring insect that is an important part of the Douglas fir life cycle.
 The feeding larvae break down dead and dying trees, and adult beetles create entry points for important fungal species to further decompose and return carbon and nutrients to the soil.
 A golden buprestid is larger and wider than EAB and has conspicuous coppery wing margins.
 When in doubt, collect a specimen to have it positively identified by a specialist.
+If you are able to collect a specimen, contact ODA’s Insect Pest Prevention and Management office for assistance with identification.

 I'm SURE I saw an EAB - what now?

-Photograph the insect, note its location, and submit it to the Oregon Online Invasive Species Hotline, where experts will evaluate the image and positively identify the species.
+Photograph the insect, note its location, and submit it to the Oregon Online Invasive Species Hotline, where volunteer experts will evaluate the image and positively identify the species.
 Browsing existing reports is a great way to familiarize yourself with identified look-alikes.

 |